PavanRangani/docs/docs/prd/tax/entity-status.md

 - If a legal entity has 2 different form number tax returns in the same year, both will appear in separate lines.
 Do not repeat the name of the entity in this case.
 - On hover shows hover effect.
 On click open that tax return.
 - Show proper message for Grantor types trust.
-- For Joint, list the joint section is first.
+- List the joint section is first in both Joint and Individuals.
 - For Grantor type trust, any of the column except `Entity` and `Role` is not applicable.
 So show proper message for other.